Board Rule 9.2.3

 Over the past several years, the Board and staff had noticed an increase in continuing education credits fulfilled through online courses.
 Technology has made it easier for many professionals to complete courses from the comfort and convenience of their desk, minimizing scheduling conflicts and travel costs.
 It is also certain that courses using this type of delivery system will increase in the years to come.

-The dilemma our Board faced through the course of continuing education audits was the questionable quality of many of these courses, the time it actually took to complete the course as compared to the hours or credit claimed, and their benefits to professional practice.
+The dilemma our Board faced through the course of continuing education audits was the questionable quality of many of these courses, the time it actually took to complete the course as compared to the hours or credit claimed, and their benefits to the professional practice.
 Though many courses evaluated were just as valuable as those attending in person, it was clear that this was not the case for a number of units being submitted.

 The Board’s conclusion was to limit the amount of certain web-based credits allowed toward the required 24 actual hours of architecture- or 30 actual hours of engineering-related learning.
-Simply put, they will be considered under the self-reporting guidelines defined in the handbook and limited to 25% of the total required hours for an architect (6 hours) or professional engineer (7.5 hours) in a 2-year-biennial renewal period.
+Simply put, they will be considered under the self-reporting guidelines defined in the handbook and limited to 25% of the total required hours for an architect (six hours) or professional engineer (seven and one-half hours) in a two-year-biennial renewal period.

 Rule 9.2.3 became law on April 30, 2016.